 upper limb abnormalities

-Honeycombing refers to the computed tomographic (CT) manifestation of diffuse pulmonary fibrosis (usual interstitial pneumonia).
-The Fleischner Society definition is clustered cystic air spaces (between 3-10 mm in diameter but occasionally as large as 2.5 cm) which are usually subpleural and bas...
+Honeycombing refers to the CT manifestation of diffuse pulmonary fibrosis (usual interstitial pneumonia).
+The Fleischner Society definition is clustered cystic air spaces (between 3-10 mm in diameter but occasionally as large as 2.5 cm) which are usually subpleural and basal in distribution.
+The...

 The horizontal fissure (also called the minor fissure) is a unilateral structure in the right lung that separates the right middle lobe from the right upper lobe.